bevyengine/bevy-website/content/learn/book/releasing-projects/libraries-for-bevy.md

 When making a crate that relies on Bevy, there are two strategies:

 - **Rely on `bevy` directly.** Simple to set up and update, and easy to patch if the user wants to point to their own fork or `bevy/main`.
-- **Rely on Bevy subcrates**, like `bevy_ecs` and `bevy_input`.
+- **Rely on Bevy sub-crates**, like `bevy_ecs` and `bevy_input`.
 Works for projects that don't rely on `bevy` itself, and enables faster compilation: your crate can compile before `bevy` itself finishes.

-We recommend subcrates, primarily for the compile-time benefits.
+We recommend sub-crates, primarily for the compile-time benefits.

 Regardless of your choice, you should *always* specify `default-features = false` in your `Cargo.toml`.
 This ensures that your crate does not pull in unneeded code.
 Remember: features can only be enabled, not disabled in Rust.

-## Polishing your crate
+## Polishing Your Crate

 ### Idiomatic Bevy and Rust